-Summer Semester - Section contents
+Summer Term - Section contents

-The University offers a limited number of subjects through January and February as part of the Summer Semester.
+The University offers a limited number of subjects through January and February as part of the Summer Term.
 These are often taught as intensive subjects and cover the same amount of content as subjects taught in standard semesters.

-Summer Semester subjects can be a great way to make up course points if you have failed a subject, had a reduced course load during the year, or if you would like to 'get ahead' and complete your course more quickly.
+Summer Term subjects can be a great way to make up course points if you have failed a subject, had a reduced course load during the year, or if you would like to 'get ahead' and complete your course more quickly.